kataras/iris/.github/CONTRIBUTING.md

+If you wanna contribute please submit a PR to one of the [iris-contrib organisation's](https://github.com/iris-contrib) projects.

-##### Note that I do not accept pull requests and that I use the issue tracker for bug reports and proposals only.
+##### Note that I do not accept pull requests here and that I use the issue tracker for bug reports and proposals only.
 Please ask questions on the [https://kataras.rocket.chat/channel/iris][Chat] or [http://stackoverflow.com/](http://stackoverflow.com).

 ## Before Submitting an Issue